Mark5589/WifiAnalyze/README.md

    * also check that you can run MongoDB on your local machine.	 cmd: `mongod`

-   * if  any error occurs try this
+   * if  any error occurs try this:

      documentation: [http://api.mongodb.com/python/current/tutorial.html](http://api.mongodb.com/python/current/tutorial.html)